ouuan/ouuan/AWESOME-STARS.md

 ## Go

+- [most-active-github-users-counter](https://github.com/lauripiispanen/most-active-github-users-counter) - CLI tool that queries the GitHub GraphQL API for users and ranks them according to number of contributions
 - [gdu](https://github.com/dundee/gdu) - Disk usage analyzer with console interface written in Go
 - [glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻
 - [liche](https://github.com/raviqqe/liche) - Fast Link Checker for Markdown and HTML in Go